Ystalard/BackEndFormation/README.md

 # BackEndFormation

-This porject will follow the udemy formation at https://www.udemy.com/course/maitriser-web-api-rest-avec-aspnet-core-dotnet-50-full
+This project will follow the udemy formation at https://www.udemy.com/course/maitriser-web-api-rest-avec-aspnet-core-dotnet-50-full

 This is a wep api rest project in asp.net.